From Insights to Success: How Content Strategy Research Transforms Business

 Search intent provides powerful insights.
 Audiences often start broad, searching on the actual problem they need to solve before getting more specific on solutions.
 Understanding these early stage questions and concerns should inform content across the entire customer journey.

 The goal is moving beyond surface level demographic data to reveal true intent.
 Why does your audience visit certain social media platforms?
 What content do they seek and share?
-Highby recommends open-ended qualitative questioning to uncover “the why” behind audience actions.
+Lori recommends open-ended qualitative questioning to uncover “the why” behind audience actions.

 Listen to Audience Language

 A common content marketing mistake is relying too much on internal jargon versus listening to audience language.
-Highby shares an example where a client discovered customers cared more about customer service than low prices, reshaping brand messaging.
+Lori shares an example where a client discovered customers cared more about customer service than low prices, reshaping brand messaging.

 Assumptions were not matching reality.
 Only through open conversations did they realize the true motivations driving purchasing decisions.